ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-Reader, you may be wondering: what work did you do while at Flatley Inc?
+Reader, you may be wondering: what work did you do while at Senger-Huel?

 Well, for a month, not much of anything.
 Eloise gave me the excuse of the company shifting, and some documents to look over, and the usual statements of "hang in there."